 Identify Wires for your Motion Sensor

 - If you’re re-wiring an existing alarm system, your motion sensor power wires (red & black wires) are most likely already connected to the power output of your alarm panel.
-If these are working correctly, you should see an indicator light on the motion sensor when it detects your motion.
-Leave the power wires connected and follow the wiring instructions below for motion sensors with external power.

 Wiring Motion Sensors

 If your motion sensors need power, you can draw power from the Konnected device base as long as you are powering thedevice with the correct voltage.
 Most motion sensors and alarm system components operate on 12V DC, so in that case,power the Konnected device with the 12V DC power adapter.
 Then you can draw power for your motion sensors from the AUX and - AUX on the bottom left of the device base.